opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 ### Conclusions

-Our benchmark experiments highlight the following advantages and trade-offs of Z-score normalization compared to min-max normalization in hybrid search approaches:
+Our benchmark experiments for development environment highlight the following advantages and trade-offs of Z-score normalization compared to min-max normalization in hybrid search approaches:

 **Search quality (measured using NDCG@10 across four datasets)**:

 * Z-score normalization shows a modest improvement in search quality, with an average increase of 2.08% in NDCG@10 scores.
 * This suggests that Z-score normalization may provide slightly better relevance in search results compared to the default normalization technique min-max.

 **Latency impact**: